OCHA-DAP/hdx-python-api/documentation/main.md

 ## Breaking Changes
-From 6.2.8, fix mark_data_updated which was broken due to adding timezone information to iso formatted string
+From 6.2.8, fix mark_data_updated which was broken due to an error in dataset_update_filestore_resource in which timezone information was incorrectly added to the iso formatted string

 From 6.2.7, generate_resource_from_iterator renamed to
 generate_resource_from_iterable with requirement of iterable rather iterator